 AP VoteCast: California voters sour on state of nation

-Voters in California made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in California gave Democrat Joe Biden the state’s 55 electoral votes for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

 Daniel Johnson, 52, decided to spend part of his afternoon walking around San Francisco’s voting center near City Hall dressed in an Uncle Sam costume and holding a sparkly sign urging people to vote.